AndrewWillacy/Healthcare-and-Appointment-Utilisation-Analysis/README.md

 Reported utilisation averaged 103.2% of the stated daily capacity benchmark across the analysis period, reaching 120.3% in October 2021.
 This apparent over-utilisation prompted further investigation of both appointment demand and the underlying capacity assumption.

-Appointment demand increased steadily across the analysed period, particularly following Covid-related disruption.
+Appointment demand showed an overall increase across the analysed period, particularly following Covid-related disruption

 | Trend                            | Operational Interpretation                |
 | -------------------------------- | ----------------------------------------- |